Doklam: Border negotiations

 Border negotiations between Bhutan and China began in 1972 with India's participation.
 However, China sought the exclusion of India.
 Bhutan commenced its own border negotiations with China in 1984.
 Prior to putting forward its claim line, it carried out its own surveys and produced maps that were approved by the National Assembly in 1989.
 Strategic expert Manoj Joshi states that the Bhutanese voluntarily shed territory in the process.
-Other scholars noted a reduction of 8,606 km^{2} area in the official Bhutanese maps.
+Other scholars noted a reduction of 8606 km2 area in the official Bhutanese maps.
 The Kula Kangri mountain, touted as the tallest peak in Bhutan, has apparently been ceded to China.

-Bhutan said that, through the course of border talks, it had reduced 1,128 km^{2} of disputed border areas to 269 km^{2} by 1999.
+Bhutan said that, through the course of border talks, it had reduced 1128 km2 of disputed border areas to 269 km2 by 1999.
 (Note: These figures appear to refer to areas along Bhutan's western border only.)
-In 1996, the Chinese negotiators offered a "package deal" to Bhutan, offering to give up claims on 495 km^{2} in the "central region" in exchange for 269 km^{2} in the "northwest", i.e., adjacent to the Chumbi valley, including Doklam, Sinchulumpa, Dramana and Shakhatoe.
+In 1996, the Chinese negotiators offered a "package deal" to Bhutan, offering to give up claims on 495 km2 in the "central region" in exchange for 269 km2 in the "northwest", i.e., adjacent to the Chumbi valley, including Doklam, Sinchulumpa, Dramana and Shakhatoe.
 These areas would offer strategic depth to Chinese defences and access to the strategic Siliguri Corridor of India.
 Bhutan turned down the offer, reportedly under India's persuasion.

 Having turned down China's package deal, in 2000, Bhutanese government put forward its original claim line of 1989.
 The talks could make no progress afterwards.
 The government reported that, in 2004, China started building roads in the border areas, leading to repeated protests by the Bhutanese government based on the 1998 Peace and Tranquility Agreement.
 According to a Bhutanese reporter, the most contested area has been the Doklam plateau.

 Chinese built a road up the Sinchela pass (in undisputed territory) and then over the plateau (in disputed territory), leading up to the Doka La pass, until reaching within 68 metres to the Indian border post on the Sikkim border.
 Here, they constructed a turn-around facilitating vehicles to turn back.
 This road has been in existence at least since 2005.
 In 2007, there were reports of the Chinese having destroyed unmanned Indian forward posts on the Doklam plateau.